ehariz/Netchat/README.md

 Snapshots are built when requested by a user.
 The app will then generate two files :
 * snapshot.json : a complete snapshot of the network made of every app currently running
-* history.json : an history of every sent message, in (roughly) chronolgical order
+* history.json : an history of every sent message, in a (roughly) chronolgical order

 ## Topology-agnostic protocol